Zikoat/playground/README.md

 # playground
-a collection of prohjects i have done, which aren't organized
+a collection of all the tiny projects i have written, which havent gotten their own repo